 A crown is a durable ceramic cover for a tooth that protects it and extends its life.
 It is used when a tooth has been damaged, has fractured, suffered significant decay or lost a large piece.
 A tooth that has had root canal therapy should be crowned because the loss of the nerve and blood supply will cause that tooth to become brittle.

 Patients wishing that their teeth were a more attractive shape or who wish that their teeth were more even in length can receive great benefit from veneers.
-But there’s even more improvements offered by this rapid cosmetic treatment.
+But there are even more improvements offered by this rapid cosmetic treatment.
 Badly stained or discolored teeth that will not respond to whitening can be made brilliant again with veneers and Lumineers.
 Uneven spacing or the length of the teeth can be corrected.
 Chips, gaps and even moderate irregularity of alignment can also be addressed.

-We offer our patients porcelain veneers and the premier brand of veneers, Lumineers.
+We offer our patients' porcelain veneers and the premier brand of veneers, Lumineers.
 Veneers are thin porcelain shells created especially for you that will be bonded to your teeth, covering the front and the tip.
 There is a slight thickness to veneers, which means that a very small amount of enamel must be removed from the teeth so they have room to fit.
 But the results can be spectacular.
 After they have spent years living with a dingy, irregular smile, we see our patients transform into individuals who love to flash a bright new smile.

 Lumineers are thinner than veneers but very strong.
 They do not require the removal of any enamel but only a slight etching of the surface of each tooth.
 If a person decides later to have them removed, it’s not a problem because the teeth under the Lumineers are the same size and shape they originally were.